 MBA in Entrepreneurship

 For those striving to put their innovative ideas into revolutionary businesses, an MBA in Entrepreneurship can equip them with the necessary skills and knowledge required to build a successful startup.
-This specialisation for MBA after Engineering encompasses the study of how to create a real-world business plan to handling a business at a global level.
+This specialisation for MBA after Engineering encompasses the study of how to create a real-world business plan to handling business at a global level.
 With more and more startups transforming the business world earlier dominated by corporate giants, entrepreneurship is certainly becoming a popular option of graduates from different fields of study wanting to learn how to create a business from scratch and making it a successful one.

 MBA in Finance

 If mathematics has always been your favourite discipline and you have always been aspiring to explore the domain of finance, then this specialisation of MBA after Engineering might be the right one for you.
-Though quite different from engineering specialisations, an MBA in Finance focuses on varied concepts ranging from investments, economics, accounting, trading strategies, taxation, etc. and generally equips those from non-commerce background with the basics of financial management before moving to the advanced topics.
+Though quite different from engineering specialisations, an MBA in Finance focuses on varied concepts ranging from investments, economics, accounting, trading strategies, taxation, etc. and generally equips those from the non-commerce background with the basics of financial management before moving to the advanced topics.

 Some other popular specialisations available under the MBA degree for engineering graduates include,